stasbel/Meme-Machinery-VKHack2018/README.md

 # Meme-Generator-VKHack2018

-Simple meme generator project for VK Hackathon 2018
+Meme machinery for project on VK Hackathon 2018

 ## Local env and package setup (dev)